rice-notes/talks/src/2018/october/understanding-patterns-of-mass-violence-patrick-ball.md

     * airstrikes / bombings
     * goal: destabilizing / territory control

+#### meaning:

-meaning:  we were chiefly focused on the killings made by AQI, but we may have completely missed where most of the deaths were coming from in Iraq.
-In fact, this ethnic cleansing pushed sunni muslims west and may have contributed to the rise of ISIS.
+We were chiefly focused on the killings made by AQI, but we may have completely missed where most of the deaths were coming from in Iraq.
+In fact, this ethnic cleansing pushed sunni muslims west and *may* have contributed to the rise of ISIS.

 ## predictive policing